DIVISION OF STUDENT SERVICES

 Immigration law states that you must report to Reed College by your program start date.
 We ask that you contact the Assistant Dean of Students for International Student Services immediately once you arrive at Reed or enter the country so that there is no question of your arrival.
 If you cannot enter the United States for the term listed on your Form I-20 or if you will be late by a few days immediately contact the ISS office so that they can accurately reflect this information in your SEVIS record.

 Once students and scholars arrive at Reed, they’ll need to “check-in” with the ISS office.
-For language scholars, this will take place as part of Language Scholar Orientation.
 International students attending International Orientation will have their immigration check-in as part of that program.
 If you are a new student not attending International Orientation, you must arrange a check-in meeting time with the Assistant Dean of Students for International Students Services.